tuanct1997/Federated-Learning-ASR-based-on-wav2vec-2.0/README.md

 ## Acknowledgements

 We would love to express our gratitude toFrench National Research Agency (ANR) since the project was funded by them in the context of project DEEP-PRIVACY.
-Also, we would love to express our sincere thanks to Laboratoire Informatique d'Avignon and Avignon Université for providing us with all necessary facilities to conduct the research.
+Also, we would love to express our sincere thanks to A [Laboratoire Informatique d'Avignon](https://liavignon.fr) and Avignon Université for providing us with all necessary facilities to conduct the research.

 ## Requirements